nkdAgility/azure-devops-migration-tools/docs/getting-started.md

 1. From the `C:\tools\MigrationTools\` path run `.\migration.exe execute --config .\configuration.json`

 **Remember:** if you want a processor to run, it's `Enabled` attribute must be set to `true`.

+Refer to the [Reference Guide](/docs/reference/index.md) for more details.